markhorn-dev/astro-sphere/src/content/blog/02-astro-sphere-getting-started/index.md

 ---
-title: "Astro Sphere: Getting Started"
+title: 'Astro Sphere: Getting Started'
-summary: "You've downloaded and installed the project.
-Let's hit the ground running."
+summary: You've downloaded and installed the project.
+Let's hit the ground running.
-date: "Mar 16 2024"
+date: 2024-03-27T18:30:00.000Z
-draft: false
+draft: true
 tags:
   - Tutorial
   - Astro
   - Astro Sphere
 ---

 Astro Sphere is designed to be configurable.
 This article will cover the basics on